Baron of Loughmoe: History

 Dyno's son, Ranulf Purcell, took his mother's name, de Broc, and was implicated in the assassination of Thomas Becket.
 Ranulf was excommunicated for theft of property of the Archbishopric by Becket, on Christmas Day, 1170, the traditional day of forgiveness.
 When Henry II, who was in Normandy, heard of this, he is said to have asked why none of his knights had rid him of "this troublesome priest".
 A few days later, four knights arrived at Saltwood, Ranulf de Broc's castle in Kent.
 After the murder, Saltwood was confiscated by Henry for De Broc's involvement in the murder.
 De Broc argued that the knights had lied to him and said Henry had ordered Becket be arrested.

 Just as Randulf de Broc had no male issue, neither had his nephew Robert, who as Justiciar is frequently mentioned in the public Records; Robert came to be represented by the De Lodges' and the Peto's.

 The Purcell male representation then passed to the family of the lords of Newton-Purcell Oxon., and Shareshull, Staffordshire.
 Ralph, the founder of this line, inherited those manors and others in Normandy, near Rouen, together with the Court Office, viz.: Usher of the King's Chamber, as well as his maternal uncle Robert Burnell's Court Office of Usher, who was living in 1129–30 and enjoyed the Royal favour shown by the remission of the Dane-Geld.
 About 1154, a charter of confirmation of his uncle's lands and office passed attested, among others, by St. Thomas a Beckett, the Chancellor.
 About 1160 he made a grant of land in Normandy to the Abbey of the Holy Trinity, Rouen.
 He must have lived to a great age, as he obtained another confirmation under the payment from King John A.D.
 1200.
 He was the Patriarch of a numerous tribe in England and Ireland; one of his sons being Hugh, who took part in the English Invasion of Ireland in 1171 and became the founder of the House of Purcell in that country.

 Norman invasion of Ireland 1171 AD

-Leaders of the Norman invasion of Ireland, depicted by Giraldus Cambrensis.
+Leaders of the Norman invasion of Ireland, depicted by Giraldus Cambrensis in his Expugnatio Hibernica.